 We did sponsor a training in Documentary making (Rainbow Reels) in 2014 and 2015.
 The results, 6 short documetaries, can be seen on our website.
 For a short 2014 report, click here.

 We want to sponsor this project again in Myanmar and also in Cambodia and Vietnam.
 In all three countries we have good contact with people who can execute the training and with the local LGBTI film festival.
 The results of the training will be screened there.
 Please consider a sponsoring.
 Please don’t hesitate any longer but donate now by clicking here.

 We want to give nine young LGBT people the opportunity to follow a ten-day workshop given by a professional NGO in order to enhance their filmmaking skills.
-Their training will result in three short LGBT films or documentaries to be shown at the &PROUD Film Festival in Yangon.
+Their training will result in short LGBT films or documentaries to be shown at the &PROUD Film Festival in Yangon.

 LGBT people in Myanmar are eager to tell their stories and produce documentaries about the LGBT community.
-While hardly anything has been done in this area until now, the first initiative in that direction – the 2014 photo competition ‘&PROUD’ that Document Our History Now sponsored – revealed a lot of enthusiasm.
+While hardly anything has been done in this area, the first initiative in that direction – the 2014 photo competition ‘&PROUD’ that Document Our History Now sponsored – revealed a lot of enthusiasm.
 But it also showed how few people have actually suitable skills when it comes to filmmaking and photography.
 With that in mind, Spanish film teacher Dani Fog (who lives and works in Yangon) and Document Our History Now coordinator Robert Witlox jointly developed the idea of offering a series of skill-building workshops for interested young LGBT people in Myanmar.

-Through the ‘Turning Tables’ programme, ActionAid will provide a series of ten days of training called the ‘Rainbow Reels Workshop’.
+Through the ‘Turning Tables’ programme, ActionAid will provided a series of ten days of training called the ‘Rainbow Reels Workshop’.
 ActionAid is an NGO that offers musical and filmmaking training for young people.
 They already gave the ‘One Woman, One Camera’ workshop on 8 May, the International Day of the Working Woman, in connection with the Yangon Human Rights Film Festival.